tidyverse/tidyups/008-dplyr-filter-family.md

     ## 8 <NA>     20
     ## 9 <NA>     NA

-Because dplyr doesn’t have a way to exclude rows, you’d reach for `filter()`.
+Because dplyr doesn’t have a way to drop rows, you’d reach for `filter()`.
 You’d probably first try to translate the problem statement directly to code and then invert it with a `!` in the front: